 Salt is optional since it does not impact preservation.
 Feel free to skip this ingredient, or add some other seasonings to your jarred beef!
 The jars should be placed in a pressure canner on a rack to avoid bouncing around and breaking.

-When sealed properly, meat has a shelf life of 12-18 months.
+When sealed properly, this Amish meat canning recipe has a shelf life of 12-18 months.
 After opening, the meat should be consumed in 3-4 days.

 Pickled green beans, also known as “pickled dilly beans” are one of the easiest Amish canning recipes to try.
 They are pickled in an acidic brine composed of salt, vinegar, and water.
 For the best taste, allow the green beans to marinate for 2-3 weeks before tasting.